|This is an unofficial version.

 21(3) The plan must support the 24-hour operation of the James Armstrong Richardson International Airport.

-21(4) The Minister of Local Government and the Lieutenant Governor in Council may take any steps under The City of Winnipeg Charter and The Planning Act they consider necessary to ensure that Plan Winnipeg and any applicable development plan of a planning district or municipality are consistent with the comprehensive plan developed under subsection (1).
+21(4) The Lieutenant Governor in Council and the minister responsible for the administration of The Planning Act may take any steps under The City of Winnipeg Charter and The Planning Act they consider necessary to ensure that Plan Winnipeg and any applicable development plan of a planning district or municipality are consistent with the comprehensive plan developed under subsection (1).

 22 The Lieutenant Governor in Council may make regulations

 (a) amending the Schedule to add land to the inland port area or remove land from it;

 (b) respecting the extent to which The Corporations Act applies to the corporation;